Jordan-Krogmann/google_trends/README.md

 # Google Trends Package in R
 Few examples at pulling Google Trend data using the gtrends package in R.  The sample code below is my version of the Spurious Correlations.
-The peaks where potatoes become more "popular" than the keyword Jordan is right around Thanksgiving, people must be looking for those holiday recipes.
+The peaks where potatoes become more "popular" than the keyword Jordan is right around Thanksgiving, people must be looking for those holiday recipes...

 # Initial Plot
 ``` r